yativilli/JSG-Absences/README.md

 -	Revise Documentations ==> Diagram of Program
 -	~~Change Wording for Absence (Done)~~
 ### Database
--	New field in Login (isAdmin) for admin functions
+-	New field in Login (isAdmin) for admin functions?
 -	Make “Name” field in «abwesenheiten_daten» a foreign key referencing “mitglieder” table
 -	~~Change Login in PHP-files (Done)~~
 -	~~submitToDB.php => get Members via SQL and not file.
 (Done)~~